 Tracking Australia’s progress on the climate crisis and the consequences of global heating

-After nearly a decade of stalling and delaying on climate action, Australia has a new government that promises new policies and has set new emissions reduction targets.
+Guardian Australia is tracking Australia’s progress in cutting greenhouse gas emissions.
+The charts below cover historic and estimated future emissions, how Australia compares with other countries, how much greenhouse gas the country exports and how much longer Australia has left to get to zero emissions and meet the landmark Paris agreement targets.

-Here, Guardian Australia will track progress in cutting greenhouse gas emissions and document the consequences of the global heating that has already occurred.
+They have been updated following the release of the quarterly update of Australia’s national greenhouse gas inventory on 30 November 2023.

-The charts below tell the story in detail, covering historic and estimated future emissions, how Australia compares with other countries, how much greenhouse gas the country exports, and how much longer Australia has left to get to zero emissions and meet the landmark Paris agreement targets.
+It shows Australia is slightly behind the pace to meet its legislated 2030 emissions target – a 43% cut compared with 2005 levels.

 default